A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets: Automatic Medical Consultation: Frameworks and Tasks

 \paragraph{Dialogue Act Classification} ~ {DAC is the task of classifying an utterance with respect to the function it serves in a dialogue, i.e. the act the speaker is performing \citep{liu2017using}.
 In medical dialogues, the identification of dialogue act is an important aspect in analyzing the doctor's and patient's intent and what they are trying to convey. }

 \paragraph{Symptom Label Inference} ~ {Symptoms are the main topics discussed in medical dialogues and an important basis for doctors to make a diagnosis \citep{lin2019enhancing}.
 The goal of SLI task is to identify mentioned symptoms from the dialogue, align them to standardized names, and determine whether a patient suffers from these symptoms.
-SLI task generates a clearer structured symptom features about the patient, which facilitates the doctor's clinical judgment in the next step.}
+SLI task generates a clearer structured symptom features about the patient.}

-\paragraph{Medical Report Generation} ~ {Medical report captures and summarizes the important parts of the medical conversation needed for clinical decision making and subsequent follow ups \citep{joshi2020dr}.
+\paragraph{Medical Report Generation} ~ {Medical report captures and summarizes the important parts of the medical conversation needed for clinical decision making and subsequent follow ups \citep{joshi-etal-2020-dr}.
 As a way to record and convey medical information, MRG task addresses a practical need and plays an important role in medical practice. }